Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Lack of regulation.
 Many alternative assets aren’t regulated by the SEC, which means they don’t have the same safeguards as traditional investments.
 This can lead to an increase in fraud, especially if the investment is complex.

 • Can be highly volatile with large variations in returns.
-There are no guarantees in any investment, but alternative assets can be especially volatile and produce large variations to the returns.
+There are no guarantees in any investment, but alternative assets can be especially volatile and produce large variations in their returns.

 Bottom line

-Because of their low correlation to traditional assets, alternative investment can be a diversification option for investors.
-But consider your time commitment and your tolerance for risk before jumping in.
-Investors should always understand what they’re investing in and the associated risks.
-This is especially true with alternative assets due to their increased complexity and lack of federal regulations.
+Because of their low correlation to traditional assets, alternative investments can be a diversification option for investors.
+Before jumping in, however, consider your time commitment and risk tolerance.
+Understanding what you’re investing in and the associated risks is especially true with alternative assets due to their increased complexity and lack of federal regulations.

 Frequently asked questions